Diamonds: Precious stones, but for who?

 Clearly, a country like the DRC does not benefit sufficiently from its natural wealth; currently, there is a shortage of formalisation and of processing activities there; these would allow the country to unleash added value.
 The added value is created elsewhere.
 For the DRC, most of the official exports head for the European Union, especially Antwerp, but the significance of the United Arab Emirates has increased significantly from 3% to about 33.3% of exports between 2003 and 2013.

 Traditionally, Antwerp has been known as a hub for cutting and polishing diamonds, but recently the trade in unprocessed diamonds has become more important.
 As for Dubai, apart from its interesting geographical location between the producer countries of the South, the commercial centres of Antwerp, London and Tel Aviv and the new centres in the East, Mumbai and Shanghai, it is above all its fiscal advantages that has made this town the 3rd most important diamond centre in the world in a very short time.
 Dubai offers businesses 50-year tax exemptions and relaxed trade principals.
 It is particularly interesting as a transit hub where you can re-value and then re-export the diamonds that were originally undervalued, especially diamonds coming from certain African countries such as the DRC.
 The scale of this practice is overwhelming.
-After passing through Dubai, the value of rough diamonds explodes by 44% on average, with volumes remaining almost equal.
+After passing through Dubai, the price per carat of rough diamonds explodes by nearly 50% on average, with volumes remaining almost equal.
 On top of that, in Dubai, Kimberley certificates indicating “mixed origin” are issued, which obscures the origins of diamonds, particularly useful for those who want to operate in the shadows.

 Linked to this is the widespread practice of transfer pricing where various related subsidiaries conduct international transactions among themselves in order to avoid taxes.
 The diamond sector is international in nature and includes companies with subsidiaries around the world, including tax havens, or free trade zones such as Dubai.
 Via the method of sub-invoicing to subsidiaries in free trade zones like Dubai, diamond businesses in more regulated tax regimes can house profits in these subsidiaries.
 In addition, the lack of transparency in centers like Dubai is conducive to large transactions.
 As mentioned, Dubai seems to be the hub for re-exporting rough diamonds.